jordannkennedyy/ReminderAppNew/breakdownOfWork.md

     Added dynamic image tag in single-reminder.ejs file Created a new cover key in the reminder object to store the cover image for that reminder Renamed path to image to get the correct image path

+Jordan Kennedy:
+    Assist with renaming image path
+    Assist with creating new cover key in reminder object